trend206/dsp3/docs/source/index.rst

    pip install dsp3

-This project is an early stage effort and is currently hosted at testpypi.
+This project is an early stage effort and has a status of experimental.

 |
 | Note: Requires Python 3.5.2 or higher due to reliance on Python's typing module.